 Intriguing to say the least!
-I have chatted with the co-founders of Gartenzwerg, Sabrina Palme and Andre Quintanilha, to know more about their business that just reached their crowdfunding campaign goal and is now prepared to launch it to the public.
+I have chatted with the co-founders of Gartenzwerg, Sabrina Palme, and Andre Quintanilha, to know more about their business that just reached its crowdfunding campaign goal and is now prepared to launch it to the public.

-Sabrina Palme: I have a 5 years background is in Entrepreneurship, Marketing and Communications.
+Sabrina Palme: I have 5 years of background is in Entrepreneurship, Marketing, and Communications.
 My family owns a bar in Germany and I grew up learning how to manage the business, do projections and inventory, lead a team and deal with all sorts of people.

 I have studied for my MBA at HULT International Business School in China where I have met also Andre.
 Before and after I worked mainly in Communications and Marketing positions such as Unilever, GREY and TJX Europe (who are mainly known for their brand TK Maxx) managing and delivering marketing campaigns from brief to completion in Europe.

 Andre Quintanilha: I’ve worked for 6 years as Senior Consultant for Accenture (management consulting) back in Brazil, where I’ve helped Fortune 500 companies in a variety of sectors to improve their operations and increase profits.